-Under this partial interchange alternate, anticipated traffic on USH 41 west of CTH A would increase from 67,000 vehicles to 74,400 vehicles per day.
+Under the partial interchange alternate, anticipated traffic on USH 41 west of CTH A would increase from 67,000 vehicles to 74,400 vehicles per day.
 The USH 41 traffic east of CTH A, however, would drop from 67,000 vehicles to 61,400 vehicles.
 This means that a six-lane facility west of CTH A would be warranted in year 2011 or eight years earlier when compared to the no interchange alternate.
 East of CTH A six lanes would be warranted in year 2026 or seven years later than for the no interchange alternate.
 The estimate for adding two lanes and median barrier to USH 41 is roughly \$800,000 per mile.
 The hastening of six lane conversion west of CTH A would result in a \$200,000 cost to the partial interchange alternative while delay to the east of CTH A would result in \$140,000 savings.
-Since segments of USH 41 east of STH 47 would dictate when six lane conversion takes place, these savings are valid only for the comparison of the alternatives.
+Even with a 10% increase in traffic on USH 41 west of CTH A. The segments of USH 41 east of STH 47 would dictate when six lane conversion takes place.
+This is shown in Exhibit B-7.
+Therefor, these savings are valid only for the comparison of the alternatives.